For more information or to join a group, please contact our Programming Director, Mike Wendt.

 Readshop meets on alternating Wednesdays from 6–7:15 PM.
 This group is currently meeting virtually.
 Contact us for more information.

-Wednesday Writers has been meeting at Woodland Pattern for over a decade.
+Wednesday Writers has been meeting at Woodland Pattern for nearly two decades!
 The group formed after a series of memoir and poetry workshops led by 2009 writers-in-residence Maureen Owen and Jack Collom.
-Participants meet weekly to share and discuss their writing, and every October host a reading celebration.
+Participants meet weekly to share and discuss their writing, and host a reading celebration each year.

-Wednesday Writers is continuing to meet virtually on Wednesdays at 1 pm.
-Contact for more information.
+Wednesday Writers holds hybrid meetings every Wednesday at 1 pm.
+Contact for Program Director Mike Wendt more information.

 Ping Pong Book Club

 The Ping Pong Book Club invites AAPI people to read together in an environment of solace and nourishment—to connect and share in conversation through literature, especially during times of distress.
 Our goal is to exchange thoughts, experiences, and feelings among one another, a back-and-forth, like table tennis, or simply ping pong.
 The reading material will focus on fiction and nonfiction literature specifically by female, BIPOC, and LGBTQIA+ writers, with a focus on art and artists writings.
 The Ping Pong Book Club is led by artist Nomka Enkhee, who lives and works in Milwaukee.
-The group is currently reading Ugliness by Moshtari Hilal.
+The group is currently reading We The Gathered Heat, edited by Franny Choi, Bao Phi, Noʻu Revilla, & Terisa Siagatonu.

 The Ping Pong Book Club recognizes the term AAPI as a huge umbrella that covers many global diasporic communities including different languages, religions, and cultures.
 We understand this term, designed to encompass such a vast and multifaceted group, has its limitations, and we want to create a community that is diverse and truly representative.
 Therefore we welcome everyone whose identities are tied in location to South Asia, Southeast Asia, Central Asia, West Asia, the Pacific Islands, and East Asia.